-The Genetics and Metabolism and Oncology established the Cancer Genetics Clinic to help family members understand their personal risk of developing cancer and to learn more about the risk for their loved ones.
+The Divisions of Genetics and Metabolism and Oncology established the Cancer Genetics Clinic to help family members understand their personal risk of developing cancer and to learn more about the risk for their loved ones.
 Our mission is to identify individuals with a greater likelihood for certain types of cancer and provide early detection and treatment.
 Ultimately, our goal is to prevent the development of cancer or additional cancers altogether.

 Experts in Pediatric Genetics and Oncology

 Our team is a leader in the recognition and care of patients with newly recognized cancer predisposition syndromes.
-A person with a cancer predisposition syndrome is at an increased risk to develop cancer sometime in his lifetime.
+A person with a cancer predisposition syndrome is at an increased risk to develop cancer sometime in his or her lifetime.
 The Cancer Genetics Clinic sees many patients, including:

 - Children with cancer